kotokamatsunaga/horsedataset/README.md

 - **Trot**: A two-beat gait where diagonal pairs of legs move simultaneously.
 - **Canter**: A three-beat gait where the horse moves in a specific sequence of legs.

-Each folder within the dataset is named according to the action label and contains the corresponding video sequences.
+Each folder within the dataset is named according to the action label and contains the corresponding image sequences.

 ## Download the Dataset

 The dataset can be downloaded from the following link:

 [Download Horse Action Recognition Dataset](YOUR_DATASET_LINK_HERE)

-Replace `YOUR_DATASET_LINK_HERE` with the actual URL where your dataset is hosted.

 ## File Structure